JosepMariaVila/Xahau-Dev-Contest/contest_submissions/Josep_Maria_Vila_Xai_Protocol/README.md

 ### Using the protocol

 Set up a payment transaction from Alice (which sends the amount of XAH she wants to collateralize) to Carol (hook, issuer).
 The hook will issue-mint and send back the corresponding XAI USD stablecoin amount.
-In this case we are dealing with XAH real price, at the time of writting this document XAH price was around 0'08 USD.
+In this case we are dealing with XAH real price, at the time of writing this document XAH price was around 0'08 USD.

 Alice user that wants XAI USD stablecoin sends 10 XAH to the XAI USD issuer-hook: https://xahauexplorer.com/explorer/3E10DEABFFC6D0961BEA6251B6AFE40CF0538251222A34E44B45A17294ADFB0E